-This is a lockable metal device meant to protect a spur (loading rack) or mainline track from a runaway railway vehicle.
-It is permanently attached to a hard wood tie that will allow the derail to be opened or closed over one rail.
+A derail device is permanently attached to a hard wood tie that will allow the derail to be opened or closed over one rail.

 The facility that is loading or unloading dangerous goods from a railway vehicle must develop procedures for the use of the derail.

-Who is responsible for locking and unlocking a company owned derail?
+Loading and unloading facilities are responsible for locking and unlocking company owned derails.

 A yellow sign with the words (in vertical) "DERAIL" must be erected beside the derail.
 Personnel must be trained in the use of a derail and a company policy must be developed and implemented on the use of a derail.

-Contact your rail service provider or a rail maintenance contractor.
+Contact your rail service provider or a rail maintenance contractor to obtain a derail.